 What strategies can house hunters use to secure their properties within these new rules and diminished purchasing power?
-Mortgage Jake says:
+Jake said:

 “For one, ask the bank of mom and dad for enough down payment to get to 20%, or ask the bank of mom and dad to help you co-sign.
 Also, you could find a property that’s outside of your area you wanted to buy in and move to an area you can qualify for.
 Another third strategy is to find a property with a second income stream to bring you below the 35/42 ratios.”

-Thank you Jake!
-We always value your advice, especially at a time like this when the economy is in turmoil!
+Much thanks to the Mortgage Jake Team!
+Their counsel is invaluable, especially at a time like this, when the economy is in such turmoil!

 Now more than ever, it makes good sense to have a well-thought out, data-driven strategy when buying a home that lets you properly consider all of your options.
 We’re here to help!

 For other recent posts on mortgages and money matters matter try: